 Why Ingredient Order Matters for Grandma’s Irish Sugar Cookies

 Grandma’s irish sugar cookies owe their perfect texture to careful ingredient order.
 Once the wet mixture is ready, whisk flour, baking soda, salt, and cream of tartar in a separate bowl, then add them slowly into the mixer.
 Combining the dry and wet ingredients gradually prevents lumps and creates a dough that is soft yet manageable.
-For more baking tips and stories from my heritage, visit the about me page, or see the variety of traditional sweets in my cookie recipes.
+For more baking tips and stories from my heritage, visit the about me page, or see the variety of traditional sweets like my Cherry Cookies.

 Grandma’s Irish Sugar Cookies: Instructions for Chilling, Shaping, and Baking